 No feed.

 A feed implies a stream — something that flows past you forever, demanding maintenance, training you to scroll.
-We didn't want that for music.
+I didn't want that for music.
 Music is a moment.
 Music deserves a frame.

 When a friend sends you a song on Vibes, you get one card.
 One.
 It sits there until you open it.
 There is no "next song" autoplay, no "you might also like," no infinite up-arrow.
 When you've heard it, the card files itself away and the surface is empty again.
 The interface looks more like an inbox than a timeline — because that's actually what it is.

-We chose this on purpose, even though it kills almost every retention metric an investor would ask about.
+I chose this on purpose, even though it kills almost every retention metric an investor would ask about.
 Empty is not a bug.
 Empty is the point.
-Empty means we got out of your way.
+Empty means I got out of your way.

 Empty is not a bug.
 Empty is the point.